binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/openstack-horizon.rst

     port to that of the service you want to load balance.
 Optionally provide a description.

   - Select the type.
 This value would depend mostly on what kind of listener you created (which protocol).
-We recommend choosing a type that is as granular (i.e. rather go with "http" than "tcp port 80" if you want to check a webserver) as possible.
+We recommend choosing a type that is as granular (i.e. rather go with HTTP than TCP port 80 if you want to check a web server) as possible.

-  - Choose the various options relating to your monitor, the defaults will likely suffice but this is very much dependant on the application.
+  - Choose the various options relating to your monitor, the defaults will likely suffice but this is much dependant on the application.

   - If you've opted for "TERMINATED SSL" when setting up the listener details, you will need to proceed to next step to add your certificates and should then be able to click "Next".
 If